UedaTakeyuki/sansi_examples/README.md

 - [Python](python)
 - [Bash](bash)

-I welcome your pull request to add aditional language sample!
+I welcome your pull request to add an additional language sample!